JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 ## Designing algorithms
 An algorithm is a sequence of steps to solve a problem.
 It should terminate and handle as many cases as possible.
 A good algorithm should be unambigous, understandable and optimised as far as possible.
 Consider time and space compexity (using a lot of storage is bad), in unison.
 One can be sacrifised for the other sometimes.

 **Tractable algorithms** - have a feesable solution with predicatable efficiency; can be messured with time and space complexity.
 Actual definition is that it is achievable in polynomial time complexity or less.
-E.g a searching a finite list.
+- E.g a searching a finite list.

 **Intractable algorithms** - not solveable in a reasonable amount of time.
-Can be approximated with heuristics like plotting a graph - not every value can be calculated so the shape needs to be estimated with points.
-Or algorithsm with high time complexities like towers of Hanoi, bin packing and prime factor decompositon of large numbers.
-Or subjective problems like finding the meaning of life.
+- Can be approximated with heuristics like when trying to plot a graph - not every value can be calculated so the shape needs to be estimated with points.
+- Or algorithsm with high time complexities like towers of Hanoi, bin packing and prime factor decompositon of large numbers.
+These have exponential time complexities or higher.
+- Or subjective problems like finding the meaning of life.

 ## Searching algorithms
 Find a specified element from a data structure.